PIXISREPO/PIXIS-PROJECTS/MOODE-LCD/README.md

 - https://moodeaudio.org/?utm_source=chatgpt.com
 - Waveshare SKU27579 2.8" SPI LCD (ST7789 driver)
 - Internet access on the Pi (for Installer, dependencies and Waveshare driver download)
+- A USB to Audio adapter is needed on a Pi Zero 2W, Pi 4 or Pi 5 as they do not have a Headphone socket.
+A Pi 3A+ does.
-- Optional Audio HATs of your choice.
+- Optional Audio HAT of your choice or USB DAC or USB APTx or AAC (Sony) USB wireless adapter for Headphones

 ## One Step Installation